chrisywong/chrisywong.github.io/content/project/SOA/index.md

 Sensor Observability Analysis, akin to the kinematic manipulability index, aims to quantify the quality of sensor observations of task-space quantities based on the robot configuration for optimization purposes.

-Please visit my [ResearchGate project page](https://www.researchgate.net/project/Sensor-Observability-Analysis) to see the list of related items.
+Please visit my [ResearchGate project page](https://www.researchgate.net/project/Sensor-Observability-Analysis) to see the list of related research items.

+* IROS 2022 Presentation (Kyoto, Oct 2022): https://www.youtube.com/watch?v=W8IQpi4CBZg